 In this work, we have considered a model of an isolated elliptic vortex embedded in a time-dependent deformation flow, consisting of strain and rotational components.
 The main focus is on the dynamics of the vortex near its steady-state stable position.
 In the linear approximation, the vortex dynamics is established to experience parametric instability.
-This instability entails the following motion of the vortex.
+This instability 6 entails the following motion of the vortex.
 The vortex starts nutating about the strain axis continuously increasing the aspect ratio of its semi-axes.
-This evolution continues until the phase trajectory reaches the region of high nonlinearity near the steady-state separatrix.
-This regime proceeds provided the nonlinear system governing the dynamics of the vortex remains relatively linear near the steady-state elliptic point under perturbation.
+This evolution continues until the phase trajectory of the vortex dynamics reaches the region of high nonlinearity near the steady-state separatrix.
+This regime proceeds provided the nonlinear system governing the dynamics of the vortex remains relatively linear near the stead-state elliptic point being driven.
 We have shown that this, in fact, is possible for certain values of the perturbation parameters.
-Thus, our results suggest that the parametric instability, which is intrinsic to linear systems, can also be an important factor in the nonlinear system in question.
+Thus, our results suggest that the parametric instability, which is intrinsic to 10 linear systems, can also be an important factor in the nonlinear system in question.